Valuing diversity and inclusion,

-The Fountainhead, founded in 2008 by Kathryn and Dan Mikesell, serves as a catalyst for growth and sustainability in the professional careers of artists, provides Miami art professionals and enthusiasts access to local artists and emerging talent from around the world, cultivates new audiences for the arts and collaborates with institutions and businesses supporting the growth of Miami’s art and cultural community building a global family that transcends all borders and continues to give back.
+The Fountainhead, founded in 2008 by Kathryn and Dan Mikesell, serves as a catalyst for opportunity and growth in the professional careers of artists, provides Miami art professionals and enthusiasts access to local artists and emerging talent from around the world, cultivates new audiences for the arts and collaborates with institutions and businesses supporting the growth of Miami’s art and cultural community building a global family that transcends all borders and continues to give back.

-Fountainhead believes that intimate access to artists and art opens people’s minds to the value of diversity and fosters dialogue, creating a more tolerant, respectful and inspired world.
+Fountainhead believes that intimate access to artists and art opens people’s minds to the value of our diversity and fosters conversation, creating a more tolerant, respectful and inspired world.
 To accomplish this, we need to nurture and empower both artists and audiences.
 For artists to create, they need to make a sustainable living.
 For people to engage with artists and art, we need to provide an inclusive, accessible and welcoming environment.

 The Fountainhead Residency is an international artists’ residency in Miami, FL that empowers artists to build a sustainable career and cultivates new audiences for the arts.
 Each month, Fountainhead hosts 3-4 artists, operating year-round between 30-40 artists.
 To date over 370 artists from 43 countries have taken part in the residency.